mpvano/radiohat/docs/getting_started_guide.md

 			cd wiringPi
 			./build

-### Download and install the *RadioHat* folder
+### Download and install the *radiohat* folder

-Make sure you are in your home directory (usually */home/pi*) and install the *RadioHat* support tools folder there using one of the two procedures shown below.
+Make sure you are in your home directory (usually */home/pi*) and install the *radiohat* support tools folder there using one of the two procedures shown below.
 (Using git to clone the repository is the easiest and best way to do this).

-If you've done everything properly, you should now have a folder named "radiohat" in your *pi* home directory containing the contents of the *RadioHat* github repository.
+If you've done everything properly, you should now have a folder named "radiohat" in your *pi* home directory containing the contents of the *radiohat* github repository.
 If it has any other name you may need to rename it correctly before proceeding.

 *	**install using *git*:**